jethornton/flexgui/docs_flex/source/ini.rst

 the configuration directory.
 If the image is a jpg you might have to open it in GIMP and save it as png if it does not show up.
 If the font is not an exact match the nearest font will be used.
 Some fixed width fonts are Monospace and Courier.
 Some variable width fonts are Cantarell and Serif.
+Font colors are simple base colors only.

 .. code-block:: text